geoapify/geocoder-autocomplete/README.md

 ## Working with non-verified address components

-When utilizing the Geocoder Autocomplete library to gather postal addresses, it's often advantageous to adopt a more permissive approach, allowing for the inclusion of non-verified address components such as house numbers and streets.

-In real-world scenarios, it's possible that newly constructed streets or houses may not yet be included in existing databases.
-Restricting users from entering such addresses may not align with your objectives.
+In some cases, Geoapify may return address components that are non-verified, such as newly constructed streets or buildings that are not yet available in databases.
+These non-verified components are highlighted in the address suggestions.

-To accommodate users and enable the inclusion of non-verified address parts, you can leverage the `allowNonVerifiedHouseNumber` and `allowNonVerifiedStreet` parameters.
-These settings empower users to contribute address details that may not yet be officially validated, fostering flexibility and completeness in your address data collection process.
+You can choose to:
+1. Display these components with a warning to the user (e.g., in red).
+2. Allow users to manually correct or confirm these non-verified details before finalizing the address.
+3. Use the **`allowNonVerifiedHouseNumber`** and **`allowNonVerifiedStreet`** options to handle such cases.

+For example, when a house number or street is not verified, the result will include a `nonVerifiedParts` array in the address object, which you can use to highlight or notify users about the provisional status.

 ### How it works